Providing Abortions in the Deep South as a Christian

 What that means from the standpoint of someone who’s in a situation where they have all of their economic needs met or they’re in a situation where they have safe housing and environment, say if you live in a city where you have access to abortion and the like ... then you may not understand the implications of a law that requires a woman to wait an additional 24 hours when she’s doing the best she can to scramble all the resources she needs to reach her reproductive goals.

 Khazan: You mentioned the overturn of Roe v Wade being a real possibility.
-Walk me through how would you see that happening and how that would be reverted back to the states and what the states would likely do.
+Walk me through how you would see that happening and how that would be reverted back to the states and what the states would likely do.

 Parker: We get two more justices appointed.
 We have legislation, we have cases already in the judicial system set to appeal up to the Supreme Court so that there can be a ruling that would functionally overturn Roe.
 So, if Roe is overturned then abortion is no longer mandated to be legal in every state in the first trimester.